 This problem involves the scheduling of real-time dataflows on heterogeneous computational elements (CEs), such as CPUs, digital signal processors (DSPs), or one of many types of hardware accelerators.
 Each dataflow is represented by a DAG, the nodes (resp., edges) of which represent tasks (resp., producer/consumer relationships).
 A given task is restricted to run on a specific CE type.
 Task preemption may be impossible for some CEs and should in any case be discouraged.
 Each DAG has a single source task that is invoked periodically.
 Intra-task parallelism is allowed in the sense that consecutive jobs (i.e., invocations) of the same task can execute in parallel (but each job executes sequentially).
-In fact, a later job can finish earlier due to variations in running times.
-1 The DAGs to be supported are defined using a relatively small number of "templates," i.e., many DAGs may exist that are structurally identical.
+In fact, a later job can finish earlier due to variations in running times.1 The DAGs to be supported are defined using a relatively small number of "templates," i.e., many DAGs may exist that are structurally identical.
 The challenge is to devise a multi-resource, real-time scheduler for supporting dataflows as described here with accompanying per-dataflow end-to-end response-time analysis.
-That is, an upper bound on the response time of a single invocation of each DAG in a system comprised of such DAGs is required.
+Note that, although response-time bounds are required (and should not be too large), strict deadlines are not enforced.

 Related work.
-The literature on real-time systems includes much work pertaining to the scheduling of DAG-based task systems on identical multiprocessor platforms [1, 2, 4, 5, 6, 7, 9, 10, 13, 15, 17, 18, 19, 20, 21, 22, 23, 24].
+The literature on real-time systems includes much work pertaining to the scheduling of DAG-based task systems on identical multiprocessor platforms [1, 3, 4, 5, 6, 8, 9, 11, 13, 15, 16, 17, 18, 19, 20, 21, 22].
 However, we are not aware of any corresponding work directed at heterogeneous platforms.
-Moreover, the problem above has facets-such as allowing intra-task parallelism and defining potentially many DAGs based upon relatively few templates-that have not been fully explored.
-(Intra-task parallelism has been considered in a limited context in DAG-related work pertaining to identical multiprocessors [7, 9, 23].)
+Moreover, the problem above has facetssuch as allowing intra-task parallelism and defining potentially many DAGs based upon relatively few templatesthat have not been fully explored.
+(Intra-task parallelism has been considered in a limited context in DAG-related work pertaining to identical multiprocessors [6, 8, 21].)
 Additionally, in prior work on the real-time scheduling of task systems-which are not DAG-based-upon heterogeneous platforms, task-to-CE assignments have been a paramount concern.
 In our setting, this is a non-issue, as this assignment is pre-determined based on CE functionalities.

-Beyond the real-time systems community, DAG-based systems implemented on heterogeneous platforms have been considered before (e.g., [3, 16, 26]).
-However, all such work known to us focuses on one-shot, aperiodic DAG-based jobs, rather than periodic or sporadic DAG-based task systems.
+Beyond the real-time systems community, DAG-based systems implemented on heterogeneous platforms have been considered before (e.g., [2, 14, 24]).
+However, all such work known to us focuses on one-shot, aperiodic DAGbased jobs, rather than periodic or sporadic DAG-based task systems.
 Moreover, real-time issues are considered only obliquely from the perspectives of job admission control or job makespan minimization.